pravsemilo/rust-notes/doc.rust-lang.org/Rust_By_Example/Functions.md

 ## Closures
 * Closures are functions that can capture the enclosing environment.
 * Closure are also called lambda expressions or lambdas.
-* For example, a closure that captures the x variable.
+* For example, a closure that captures the x variable :
 ```rust
 |val| val + x
 ```